Firestorm980/window-throttle/README.md

 | `detectScroll`  | `boolean` | `true`   | Bind the scroll event |
 | `pollingTime`   | `number`  | `150`    | Set the amount of time between polling in milliseconds.
 Disabled if `useRAF` is `true`. |
 | `useRAF`        | `boolean` | `false`  | Use window.requestAnimationFrame.
 Overrides `pollingTime`.
 Falls back to setTimeout in older browsers. |

+##Changelog

+####1.1
+- Added scrolling data for the horizontal axis.
+- Fixed some inconsistencies in the functions being used for calculations.

+####1.0
+Initial release.